snnehalsrivastava/Oceans-Leadership-Strategies-A-Comparative-Analysis-and-the-New-Orange-Ocean/README.md

 This project draws upon the comprehensive research presented in:

-*   **Oceans Leadership.pdf**: A Comparison Analysis from the Leadership Perspective of the Ocean’s Strategies: From Red to Pink and Beyond.
+*   **Oceans Strategies.pdf**: A Comparison Analysis from the Leadership Perspective of the Ocean’s Strategies: From Red to Pink and Beyond.
 (Submitted by Snehal Srivastava, 23rd December 2022)

 And also references the following works:
 *   Cavagnetto, S. and Gahir, B. (2013).
 Shades of Purple Strategy.